Expert Care from Access Sports Medicine

 How is frozen shoulder diagnosed?

-Your physician will perform a physical examination to assess the pain level and limitations of your shoulder joint.
-X-rays or MRIs are also frequently ordered to get a closer look at the severity of the condition.
+Your physician will perform a physical exam to assess pain and movement limitations.
+X-rays or MRIs may also be ordered to evaluate the severity of the condition.

 Is there a way to prevent getting frozen shoulder?